AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/assignment-sequence-and-conditional.md

 | expression.
 This allows us, for example, to write `if( (a = foo()) == 42)`.
 | In Frama-C, an assignment will always be treated as a statement.
 Indeed,
 | if an assignment occurs within a larger expression, then the Frama-C
-| kernel (???), while building the abstract syntax tree, systematically
+| kernel, while building the abstract syntax tree, systematically
 | performs a *normalization step* that produces a separate assignment
 | statement.